 “Well, at least we can talk to girls without chewing on our tongues.”

-Bob nodded in agreement with what Zabka said.
+Bob nodded in agreement with Zabka’s supportive retort.

 “I”m being serious,” Zabka emphasized.
 “And you guys have been too nice as well.
 Bob, take you for example.
-When we were in Panama City last year for spring break, remember what happened?”
+Remember what happened on spring break last year?”

 Bob folded his arms across his chest.
 “Yeah.
 I remember.”

-The Dead song ended and a Mighty Taco commercial was squawking in their ears.
+The Dead song had ended and a Mighty Taco commercial was squawking in their ears.

-“First, you need to fix the tunes.”
+“First of all, you need to fix the tunes.”
 Zabka whacked Bob.
 “You’re in charge.
-Put in the Jackyl CD.”
-He grinned.
-“And go to song eleven.”
+Put in the ZZ Top CD…” He grinned.
+“El Loco.”

-Zabka waited for the right moment, cranked up the volume, and sped up to the girl’s car.
+Zabka cranked up the volume and sped up to the girl’s car.

-Bob, almost in a panic, said, “Hey, what the hell are you doing?”
+In a panic, Bob said, “Hey, what the hell are you doing?”

 There was a devilish look in Zabka’s eyes.
 “You’ll see.”